 Both approaches have their pros and cons: You can plan and plan and plan and meanwhile the chance of executing your plan might pass, and on the other hand, when you quickly do things before you really plan, you also test things.
 I think that makes Americans less afraid of making mistakes.

 Yes, that is a very important aspect.
 If you go bankrupt in America, the question they ask you is: What did you learn?
 So they very often think there is a great chance you won’t repeat that mistake.
 Whereas in Germany, it is very hard for someone who goes bankrupt to get back into business.
-They could have probably learnt a most valuable lesson from it, and moved on to do great things, but they are burdened down by a mistake they did in the past, carrying it for the rest of their lives.
-In the U.S., viewing a mistake often means that as long as you make clear that it was a mistake and express what you learnt out of it, you can move on very quickly.
+They could have probably learned a most valuable lesson from it, and moved on to do great things, but they are burdened down by a mistake they did in the past, carrying it for the rest of their lives.
+In the U.S., viewing a mistake often means that as long as you make clear that it was a mistake and express what you learned out of it, you can move on very quickly.
 Even though you get fired very fast for making a mistake.

 That is hard to say.
 Because I grew up going to international schools, I always had international people around me.
 I didn’t grow up like a typical German in Hamburg.
 But I did competitive sports, track and field, and high jump was my strongest discipline.
-What I learnt in Hamburg that I think I probably wouldn’t have learnt as well elsewhere is a certain amount of discipline to do things.
+What I learned in Hamburg that I think I probably wouldn’t have learned as well elsewhere is a certain amount of discipline to do things.
 In Germany, when someone says “I’ll do it”, they more or less do it.
 In comparison, over here, when someone says he’ll do it, you have to follow up, you have to keep track of it, and that is a huge amount of waste of time.
-That was one of the big changes in my professional life, and something that I do miss and appreciate and I learnt to respect about Germany.
+That was one of the big changes in my professional life, and something that I do miss and appreciate and I learned to respect about Germany.